d2l-ai/d2l-en/chapter_introduction/index.md

 than those used for regression (although many techniques will carry over).

-In classification, we want our model to look at a feature vector, e.g. the pixel values in an image, and then predict which category (formally called *classes*), among some (discrete) set of options, an example belongs.
+In classification, we want our model to look at a feature vector, e.g., the pixel values in an image, and then predict which category (formally called *classes*), among some (discrete) set of options, an example belongs.
 For hand-written digits, we might have 10 classes,